 Most D2C brands start with a social media advertising strategy.
 However, as social media is inundated with digitally native brands vying for consumers’ attention, more and more DTC brands are investing in TV advertising.
 TV advertising reaches a broader consumer base, increasing brand awareness.

 Additionally, the storytelling nature of TV ads invites consumers to engage with the brand on a deeper level.
 For brands that offer services such as teeth straightening and whitening, TV advertising reaches a target consumer base that is less active online.
-Smile Club Direct, Candid, and Quip are brands that have invested heavily in TV advertising to reach a broader consumer base.
+Smile Direct Club, Candid, and Quip are brands that have invested heavily in TV advertising to reach a broader consumer base.

 Product Line Expansion